BurntKevin/Steam-Market-Analysis/back_end/data/documentation.md

 # Data
-* Stores data obtained from scraper
+* Stores the data obtained from scraper